Coronavirus Wedding Laws: Everything You Need To Know

-If you’re one of the 250,000 couples who were due to get married in 2020, you’re probably in a state of confusion and disappointment at how this year has panned out.
+Nearly 71% of couples due to get married last year pushed their big day back to 2021.
+Now we’re back in a lockdown, you’re probably in a state of confusion and stress at how this year will pan out.
 You’ll have been looking forward to all the celebrations due to take place surrounded by your family and friends for many months, if not years, so postponing is a bitter pill to swallow.
 You’re not alone though.
-It is thought that up to 64% of 2020 weddings will be cancelled or postponed due to the coronavirus pandemic.

 It can be stressful not knowing where you stand when it comes to your rights, whether you stand to lose any of your hard-earned wedding budget and what date to choose for your postponed big day.
 To make sure postponing and reorganising your big day is as easy and stress-free as possible, we’ve spoken to the experts and compiled the answers to all your burning questions about planning a wedding during the coronavirus climate.
 From the new wedding laws (you can find general pre-coronavirus wedding laws here) and your insurance rights to whether postponing is likely to leave you out of pocket, here’s everything you need to know…

 Is anyone allowed to get married at the moment?